 We consider honesty, sustainability, quality and transparency to be very important.
 Sustainability is reflected in all aspects of our company (fabrics, transport, packaging).
-We have chosen to have our collection produced in Europe (Portugal), in order to limit transport and CO2 emmissions.
+We have chosen to have our collection produced in The Netherlands and Portugal, in order to limit transport and CO2 emmissions.

-Most swimwear is unfortunately still produced under bad working conditions.
-This usually happens in Asia, but also in countries closer to the Netherlands.
-We have searched a long time for a transparent producer who is committed to the environment and guarantees good working conditions for her employees.
-We ended up at Ecovest in Portugal.
-This factory is GOTS and SMETA certified, which are the highest possible certificates.
-The factory has LED lighting and solar panels on the roof.
+Unfortunately, most fashion is still produced under poor working conditions.
+This usually happens in Asia, but also in countries closer to The Netherlands.
+We have searched for a long time for transparent producers who are committed to the environment and guarantee good working conditions for their employees.
+We ended up at ONS Label Breda in The Netherlands and Ecovest in Portugal.
+Ons Label Breda is a small sewing atelier working with newcomers and (re)starters.
+Their goal is to train people with a distance to the labour market and offer them work experience.
+Ecovest is GOTS and SMETA certified, which are the highest possible certificates.
+The factory has LED lighting and solar panels.

 Our designs are timeless and we ensure that we do not go along with fast fashion.
 Slow fashion is the future and we would like to contribute to this.
 Products can be worn longer if the quality is good.
-ECONYL® yarn is 100% recycled nylon yarn from fishing nets and other nylon waste.
+We looked for strong, long-lasting recycled fabric.
+For our apparel collection we have focused on 100% cotton where possible, so the products are easy to recycle after their lifetime.
+The fabric we use for our swimwear is made with ECONYL® yarn, a 100% regenerated fiber from pre and post-consumer waste such as fishing nets and other nylon waste.
 This fabric is twice as resistant to chlorine, sunscreen and solar oil as normal swimwear fabric, so the products will stay beautiful and you can enjoy them longer.

 We try to keep the packaging as small as possible.
-Our boxes and postcards are made of recycled paper, our stickers are made of sugarcane, we use eco tape (made of paper and natural rubber) and we deliver our items in a Fairtrade bag made of organic cotton.
+Our boxes, shipping bags and postcards are made of recycled paper, we use eco tape (made of paper and natural rubber) and we deliver our swimwear items in a Fairtrade bag made of organic cotton.
 Besides this, you can reuse or/and recycle all our packaging.

-We have chosen to use boxes made of recycled paper instead of packaging made of biodegradable plastic.
-Biodegradable plastic is made for single use, while our box is strong enough to be used several times.
+We have chosen to use boxes and shipping bags made of recycled paper instead of packaging made of biodegradable plastic.
+Biodegradable plastic is made for single use, while our boxes and shipping bags are strong enough to be used several times.
 This kind of plastic is only biodegradable under specific conditions that a consumer cannot create.
 The packaging is not allowed in the organic waste bin, because it will still look the same after a year.
 It should also not be disposed of with the plastic waste, because it pollutes the plastic recycling.

 By using recycled materials and to make sure that the production will take place under fair working conditions, we want to offer consumers an alternative to the polluting fashion that is offered by many brands and stores.
 We also want to make people aware of the plastic problem and the poor working conditions under which fashion is often produced.
 Besides the production and sales of swimwear, we also give lessons to schools about the plastic problem.